 Alternatively, more advanced students could be given the role of judge, voting to evaluate the claims of other students, and even commenting under a claim to explain their opinions.

-Kialo Edu already has a dedicated teacher feedback feature for educators to give students written feedback on their claims.
+Kialo Edu already has a dedicated way for educators to give students written feedback on their claims.
 But, for shorter discussions where written feedback is not required, you can use votes as a quick, time-saving feedback alternative.

 Teachers can cast votes on students’ claims so students can see at a glance whether or not their claim has been successful in relation to the desired outcome.
 They can then independently reflect on ways to improve a claim, rather than relying solely on the teacher’s ideas.